Email Privacy Page

 © 1998 by Brian Mork

-I am capable of accepting a number of message formats, to include at least GPG, PGP, 7PLUS, R95, UUENCODE, and UUDECODE.
+I am capable of accepting a number of signed or encrypted message formats.
 Realize any keys you get here are stored on my internet host's computer; they could be tampered with.
 For the cautious, send me your encryption key, and I'll send you my key encrypted with your key.
 Then again, maybe they changed your key enroute to me.
 Gets kind of messy, doesn't it?
 Maybe you should just call me on the phone or confirm the key via USMail (see the PGP -kvc command).

 Download the ASCII version here.